 Although a woman may initially offer sexual pleasuring, her enthusiasm tends to dwindle over time because of the effort involved and the fact that she gets so little payback herself.
 Since she is herself unaroused, a woman can only respond to a partner’s initiative.
 She does this either mechanically (in the case of the prostitute or disenchanted sexual partner) or more ideally because she is motivated to demonstrate her love for a partner.

 Sex is trivial when a woman is in love but it becomes more onerous over time.
 Young women are more enthusiastic about sex because of the novelty, romance and ego.
 There is the hope that orgasm will eventually happen.
 Men make little effort typically to provide romantic lead ins to sex once they have secured a partner.
 A man assumes that a woman will continue to provide sex on an on-going basis once she is in a relationship.
-He thinks he has won her and he doesn’t need to invest in keeping her.
+He thinks he has won her, so he doesn’t need to invest in keeping her.
+Men know instinctively that women’s love keeps them tied into a relationship.

 There’s nothing wrong with a woman faking orgasm if her partner expects her to.
 What a woman decides to tell her partner is up to her.
 A woman may be reassured by the belief that she experiences orgasms that reflect male fantasies.
 But it is vital that other women know that there are no facts or logic to support these fictional responses women think they have.